JakubSencio/ReservationPanel/README.md

 The application includes data filtering capabilities to enable users to efficiently search and retrieve relevant information.
 Users can apply filters based on various criteria such as date, customer name, or reservation status.
 This feature enhances user experience by allowing them to quickly locate specific reservations or narrow down search results according to their preferences.
 Data filtering ensures that users can access the information they need promptly, contributing to improved productivity and usability of the application.

 VI.
 Technologies used
 The application is built using ASP.NET for the backend development, providing a robust and scalable framework for web application development.
-For data storage, the application utilizes SQLite, a lightweight and efficient relational database management system (RDBMS).
+For data storage, the application utilizes SQLite, a lightweight and efficient relational database management system.
 These technologies are chosen for their reliability, performance, and compatibility with the requirements of the reservation management application